apollographql/apollo-server/docs/source/integrations/building-integrations.md

 #### Send the response

-The `HTTPGraphQLResponse` type is what we expect after awaiting the Promise returned by `executeHTTPGraphQLRequest`.
-At this point, the handler should respond to the client as appropriate based on the conventions of the framework.
+After awaiting the Promise returned by `executeHTTPGraphQLRequest`, we receive an `HTTPGraphQLResponse` type.
+At this point, your handler should respond to the client based on the conventions of your framework.

 ```ts
 interface HTTPGraphQLHead {